Dr. Zach Rawlings, PsyD

-I hold a Master’s Degree in Clinical Mental Health Counseling and a doctorate in Clinical Psychology.
-I am a Licensed Mental Health Counselor who primarily works with survivors of trauma and abuse in my private practice.
+I am a clinical psychologist who primarily works with survivors of trauma and abuse in my private practice.
 Many who see me for therapy are experiencing trauma symptoms such as anxiety, excessive fear, or are simply struggling to connect meaningfully with those in their lives.
 My clinical work is informed by my primary theoretical orientations, psychodynamic and cognitive-behavioral.
 Our work together would be a blend of deeply exploring your current situation, past and present significant relationships, and practical skills to use to help experience your emotions and relationships in a more fulfilling way.
 For those seeking treatment for past trauma, I use a treatment called EMDR to help clients heal from traumatic experiences.
 I have worked for several nonprofits and in a variety of hospital settings.
 My work and writing have been featured in The Huffington Post and Vice.

 Education & Experience